Bring your talent to a new challenge

 If you are applying as a transferee to Devon & Cornwall or Dorset Police, you should not resign from your current Force until you have completed all aspects of the selection process and received written confirmation of a start date and posting.
 Your resignation should be effective from midnight preceding your date for joining Devon & Cornwall or Dorset Police.
 This will ensure that there is no break in service, and that your rights are continued.

-No. We do not pay any removal expenses.
+No, we do not currently pay any removal expenses.

 Basic car course - 1 day.